msemoji/emoji_extract/README.md

 # emoji_extract
 This repo contains Python code to extract emojis from text and show the emojis as a list and unique emoji list.
 It also includes examples of how to get the most used emoji in a dataset across rows or users.

-<p>The extractEmojis.py is the code to process the emojis in data using the Unicode v13 January 2020 emoji lists in the Unicode_emojis_list.py which is loaded automatically by extractEmojis.py.
+<p>The extractEmojis.py is the code to process the emojis in data.
+It uses the re and regex libraries.
+May need to pip install re if you don't have it.
+This code also uses the Unicode v13 January 2020 emoji lists provided here in the Unicode_emojis_list.py which is loaded automatically by extractEmojis.py.
 This list of emojis was compiled from Unicode:  https://unicode.org/Public/emoji/13.0/emoji-test.txt

 <p> This code can handle keycaps, flags, families, compound emojis, and modifiers just fine.